for Art + Innovation

 Open Door Policy

-The Center is open and free to the public on Thursdays and Fridays from 3 to 9 PM and Saturdays from 11 AM to 6 PM.
+The Center is open and free to the public on Thursdays from 5pm to 9pm and Fridays and Saturdays from 12pm to 5pm.
 During this time, the Center welcomes the general public to view its exhibitions and visit artists’ Studios.
 The Center has an "Open Door" policy whereby the public is welcome to enter an artist’s Studio if their door is open.
 We encourage the artists to invite the public into their studio unless they are at a place in their work where they prefer not to be disrupted.

 During Open Studio Saturdays, artists are required to be in their Studios and have their doors open.
 This provides an opportunity for the public to meet the artists and learn about their work.
 Typically, three to four Open Studio Saturdays are scheduled during the residency period.